lu-ci/apex-sigma-core/docs/information/commands.md

 `>>chances` | Shows a table with your item chance statistics. | `>>chances @person` `>>coinflip` `>>cf` | Flips a coin.
 Nothing complex.
 You can try guessing the results by typing either Heads or Tails. | `>>coinflip Heads`
 `>>cook` `>>make` | Uses a recipe to create an item from raw resources that you've gathered.
 You can see all available recipes with the recipes command. | `>>cook Shade Tea`
+`>>drawcard` `>>draw` | Draws the given number of cards.
+The number of cards to draw can't be above 10.
+The decks are persistent, so if you don't have enough cards left you can make a new deck with the "newdeck", command. | `>>drawcard 3`
 `>>eightball` `>>8ball` | The 8Ball has answers to ALL your questions.
 Come one, come all, and ask the mighty allknowing 8Ball!
 Provide a question at the end of the command and await the miraculous answer! | `>>eightball Will I ever be pretty?`
 `>>filtersell` `>>fsell` | Sells all items that have a certain attribute.
 The accepted attributes are name, type and rarity. | `>>filtersell rarity:Legendary`
 `>>finditem` | Looks up information about an item.
 Like inspect, but you don't need to have the item. | `>>finditem fish Jitteroon`